 Avoid Pulling Up Stakes Too Soon

-Many a retirement dream envisions relaxing a warm-climate home or tooling down the highway in an RV.
+Many a retirement dream envisions relaxing in a warm-climate home or tooling down the highway in an RV.
 However, these dreams need to be tempered by two practical thoughts.
 First, both of these dreams involve significant purchase expenses.
 Real estate prices across the nation have skyrocketed, and an RV sales boom has led to low inventory.

 Second, without prior experience, such moves can lead to unpleasant surprises.
 Not uncommonly, some retirees have abandoned their dream relocation spot when they found the lifestyle or local culture did not fit their tastes.
 Likewise, would-be RV adventurers sometimes find the nomadic life less glamorous than anticipated once they've experienced the realities of life on the road.